BRIDGE Challenge Trip

 【Date】[Contents]

-Late March to early AprilDispatch (Departure - Return: approx. 1 week)
+Late March to early AprilActual dispatch (departure to return: approximately 1 week)

 Regarding recruitment of Challenge Trip members and Chaperons

-Recruitment for members and leaders to be dispatched in spring 2024 has closed.
+Applications are now open for members and leaders to be dispatched during the 2026 spring break!

 Q&A